clamsproject/mmif/vocabulary/readme.md

 $ python publish.py
 ```

 This creates the webpages from the YAML file and writes results to `../docs/VERSION/vocabulary` where `VERSION` is retrieved from the `VERSION` file at the top-level directory of this repository.
-Commiting those pages, merging them into the master branch and then pushing them to https://github.com/clamsproject/mmif will update or create pages at http://mmif.clams.ai/0.1.0/vocabulary/.
+Commiting those pages, merging them into the master branch and then pushing them to https://github.com/clamsproject/mmif will update or create pages at http://mmif.clams.ai/0.2.0/vocabulary/.
+The script will also add other files to http://mmif.clams.ai/0.2.0/ including the JSON schema and the informal specifications.

 You can create a test version in the `www` directory by using the `--test` option: